rmuit/copernica-api/README.md

   body returned in the HTTP response, so the caller can figure out what to do with it. get() calls return only the body.

-- Whether some responses are 'invalid', may depend on the specific application,
+- Whether some responses are 'invalid', may depend on the specific application.
-  like:
-  - By default an exception is thrown if a single entity is queried (e.g.
+  E.g. an exception is thrown by default
-    `getEntity("profile/$id")`) which was deleted earlier.
+  - if a single entity is queried (e.g. `getEntity("profile/$id")`) which was deleted earlier.
 However, the API actually returns an entity with the correct ID, all fields empty, and a 'removed' property with a date value.
     If this empty entity should be returned without throwing an exception: see above example code.
-  - By default an exception is thrown if we try to re-delete an entity which was deleted earlier.
-This exception can be suppressed by passing RestClient::DELETE_RETURNS_ALREADY_REMOVED to the second argument of `delete()` or setting it using `suppressApiCallErrors()`.
-In this case, the `delete()` call will return the full headers and body (including the JSON encoded error message).
-This return value can be ignored, and the fact that the call returns normally can be treated as 'success'.
+  - if we try to re-delete an entity which was deleted earlier.
+Also see above example code.
+In that case the return value from delete() can be ignored, and the fact that the call returns normally can be treated as 'success'.

 - Some API endpoints behave in unknown ways.
 RestClient throws exceptions by default for unknown behavior; the intention is to never return a value to the